Easy Ground Beef Enchiladas

 Instructions

-• Return the pan to the medium high heat, then add the beef and cook for about 4 minutes, breaking it up with a spoon, until it is browned and crumbly.
+• Return the pan to medium-high heat, then add the beef and cook for about 4 minutes, breaking it up with a spoon, until it is browned and crumbly.
 Drain the beef in a colander.

 • Meanwhile, combine the enchilada sauce and chicken broth in a measuring cup.